 In order to install Node.js, you need to switch to the latest branch of it.
 Current stable version at the time of writing this tutorial is v0.12.2.

 Run this command to switch to branch.

-Above steps will take around 10-15 minute to complete.
+The above steps will take around 10-15 minutes to complete.
 Once done you should be able to use node.js in your Amazon EC2 system.

-Once VI editor is opened, find this line.
+Once VI editor is open, find this line.

-Once found, press “i” key to go in insert mode in VI and at the end of this line add following.
+Once found, press the “i” key to go in insert mode in VI, and at the end of this line add the following.

 Or replace it with this.